shopwareLabs/psh/README.md

 Key benefits are:

-* Share your existing shell scripts with the rest of your team
+* Share your existing shell scripts with your team members
-* Add error handling if single statement in the sh scripts fails
+* Add error handling if single statement in the *sh* scripts fails
-* Replace placeholders in sh scripts with variables
+* Replace placeholders in *sh* scripts with variables
 * Overload variables and scripts in a environment configuration

 Installation